cseanburns/personal_knowledge_mgmt/src/9-library-sources-part-1.md

 for your queries like you might in a web search engine.
 Remember that our queries should always consider the corpus we're searching.
-Instead, you should devise queries that highlight the subject matter.
+This means you should devise queries that highlight the subject matter.
-That means that you want to pick one or more keywords for your queries that express the topic that you're interested in retrieving.
+You can do this by picking one or more keywords for your queries that express the topic that you're interested in retrieving.
 Also, because the corpus you're searching in Infokat is structured,